Chart Color Schemes

 The level of general health in Sunnybank Hills is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Sunnybank Hills shows better health outcomes with lower prevalence of common conditions among its general population compared to national averages.
-However, older cohorts at risk have higher prevalence rates.
+Sunnybank Hills has better-than-average health outcomes, with lower prevalence of common conditions among its general population compared to national averages.
+However, older cohorts at higher risk have a prevalence rate higher than the national average.

 Frequently Asked Questions - Health